scott0002/Face-Anti-Spoofing/README.md

 # Face-Anti-Spoofing
 Face Anti-Spoofing project implemented by Matlab.
-It's final project in Programming Language Course.
+It's the final project in Programming Language Course.